-Drew Jahr is the Associate Managing Director for Facilities Services.
+Drew Jahr is the Senior Associate Managing Director for Facilities Services.

 The Carpentry Shop oversees most in-hall building ventures, including cabinets, beds, dressers, doors, vanities, walls, ceilings, and more.
 They specialize in wood craftsmanship but assist with larger projects with various materials.

 Electric and Fire Shop

 Electric and Fire Shop oversees not only breakers, lights, and smoke detectors, but also the electrical integrity of our building equipment, the fire systems throughout our halls, and any wires behind the walls.
 Electric and Fire Shop has a partnership with the Texas Tech Fire Marshal's office.

 Electronic Security and Access Systems